Nancy Lincoln Inn

 In 1934, the National Park Service in its evaluation called the inn an "unacceptable adjacent commercialization", and red cedar trees were planted to obstruct the view of the inn from the memorial log cabin temple.

-Over 100,000 tourists went into the Nancy Lincoln Inn every year, mostly to buy souvenirs.
+Over 100,000 tourists go to the Nancy Lincoln Inn every year, mostly to buy souvenirs.
 It has undergone no major alterations in its years of service.
 It was placed on the National Register of Historic Places on January 10, 1991, due to its role in the expansion of tourism in LaRue County.